 Prerequisites must be completed prior to the first class date!
 Proof of completion will need to be sent to us prior to the first class.

 -Safe Swim Defense must be completed!
-A copy of your Safe Swim Defense certificate.
+A copy of the Safe Swim Defense certificate from My.Scouting.org.

 -Swimming Merit Badge must be completed!
 A copy of your Swimming Merit Badge Blue Card.

 Notes to Counselor in Merit Badge Pamphlet: Please consider purchasing the Merit Badge Booklet is given to each scout in our program!